nanomarkup/nanomarkup.github.com/README.md

 ## Language overview

 ### Key/Value Pair
 The Key/Value Pair feature is a fundamental aspect of the language, defining a unique identifier (key) associated with a corresponding value.
 Each key is followed by a space, and the data following the key is considered its value.
+The value can be empty to provide flexibility in data representation.
 This structure ensures clear and unambiguous representation of information, where keys uniquely identify specific attributes or properties, and values hold the associated data.

-The value can be empty to provide flexibility in data representation.
-Additionally, to maintain proper formatting and prevent ambiguity in key identification, the key itself cannot end with a dot, as the dot serves as a separator token for referenced data.
-This ensures consistent and reliable usage of the key/value pair structure while respecting the role of the dot as a separator.
 ```
 name Ariana
 age 12